 Keep an eye on kids in the water

 This may seem like an obvious one but water can present a serious hazard to kids in Tulum.
 Cenotes can be deceptively deep and ocean currents can be strong.
 It even pays to keep an eye on the older kids when it comes to water time.
+On a side note, if you’re looking for tops on the best Tulum cenotes to visit, check out our full guide.

 Choose a kid-friendly hotel